choojs/choo-website/content/reference/routing.md

 navigate, history entries are added to the stack.
 And when you hit the back button, it pops entries off the stack.

+These are the events that Choo ships with:

-- `'pushState'` - navigate to a new route, and push an entry to the history stack.
+- `'pushState'` - navigate to a new route.
-- `'replaceState'` - navigate to a new route, and replace the current entry on the history stack with a new one.
+- `'replaceState'` - replace the current route with a new route.
+This is useful for things like redirects.
-- `'popState'` - pop an entry off the history stack, and navigate to a previous route.
+- `'popState'` - navigate to a previous route.
 - `'navigate'` - emitted when any of the above events is emitted.

+Most of the time you'll be wanting to use the `pushState` event. `replaceState` and `popState` are much less common, although you might need them from time to time.

 _note:_ Anchor tags, buttons, and input submissions have slightly different use cases. `<a>` tags are meant for static links to pages.